-- Instruction focuses on the comprehension of problems through classroom discussion, sharing strategies, estimating reasonable solutions, and justifying equations and solutions. - Instruction includes opportunities to connect real-world situations to writing equations using any of the four operations to determine an unknown whole number with the variable in any position.
+- Instruction focuses on the comprehension of problems through classroom discussion, sharing strategies, estimating reasonable solutions, and justifying equations and solutions. - Instruction includes opportunities to connect real-world situations to write equations using any of the four operations to determine an unknown whole number with the unknown in any position.
 Students apply the order of operations to solve for the unknown.
-The teacher emphasizes the inverse relationships between addition and subtraction, and multiplication and division as applicable.
-To reinforce conceptual understanding, teachers should have students use drawings, models and equations to solve real world problems. - °Renaldo read the same number of pages of his book each day for 8 days.
-His goal is to read a total of 315 pages, but he still has 155 pages left to meet his goal.
+The teacher emphasizes the inverse relationships between addition and subtraction, and multiplication and division as applicable in order to help students solve for the unknown, while reinforcing conceptual understanding by having students use drawings, models and equations to solve real world problems. - For example, the teacher displays and reads the following problem aloud: "Renaldo read the same number of pages of his book each day for 8 days.
+He needs to read a total of 315 pages, and still needs to read 155 pages to meet his goal.
 How many pages did he read on each of the 8 days so far?"
-Students are provided manipulatives, such as counters or base-ten blocks, to model the problem or to use a drawing, such as a bar model, to write an equation and solve it.
+Students are provided manipulatives, such as counters or base-ten blocks, to model the problem or to use a drawing, such as a bar model, to solve and to write an equation.
 Through prompting and questioning, students explain their models, justify their solutions, and check their solution, repeating with multiple examples of real-world problems.

-o For example, Elijah reads 25 pages of a novel per day for 7 days.
-If the entire novel is 230 pages, how many pages does he have left to read?
-Students are provided manipulatives, such as counters or base-ten blocks, to model the problem or to use a drawing, such as a bar model, to write an equation and solve it.

-Through prompting and questioning, students explain their models, and justify their solutions, repeating with multiple examples of real-world problems.
+• For example, Elijah reads 25 pages of a novel per day for 7 days.
+The entire novel is 230 pages, how many pages does he have left to read?
+Students are provided manipulatives, such as counters or base-ten blocks, to model the problem or to use a drawing, such as a bar model, to solve and to write an equation.
+Through prompting and questioning, students explain their models, justify their solutions, and check their solution, repeating with multiple examples of real-world problems.

 To celebrate reaching their monthly reading goal, Dr. Ocasio's class has a cookie party.
 Dr. Ocasio buys a box of 96 cookies.
-She plans to give the same number of cookies to each of the 21 students in her class.
-She wants to keep 12 cookies to bring home for her children.
+She plans to give the same number to each of the 21 students in her class.
+She wants 12 cookies remaining to bring home for her children.
 What is the greatest number of cookies each of Dr. Ocasio's students can receive?

 Part A. Write an equation that can be used to solve.
-Use a variable to represent the unknown number.
+Use a letter to represent the unknown number.